-- Commitment to Board refreshment.
-In April 2017, Kelly Ayotte was elected to the Board as an independent Director.
-The Board thanks John Elkann and Elaine L. Chao, who each stepped down from the Board in fiscal 2017, for their service. - Stockholder engagement efforts.
-The independent Directors view stockholder outreach as an area of priority and in fiscal 2017 directed the continuation of the Company's engagement program, which includes a specific focus on corporate governance.
-Our fiscal 2017 outreach program included engagement with unaffiliated stockholders representing over 25% of the outstanding Class B Common Stock and over 50% of the outstanding Class A Common Stock.
+- Stockholder engagement efforts.
+The independent Directors view stockholder outreach as an area of priority and in fiscal 2018 directed the continuation of the Company's engagement program, which includes a specific focus on corporate governance.
+Our fiscal 2018 outreach program included engagement with unaffiliated stockholders representing approximately 30% of the outstanding Class B Common Stock and approximately 40% of the outstanding Class A Common Stock.
 Our independent Lead Director and Nominating and Corporate Governance Committee Chair directly participated, in person or by telephone, in many of these engagements. - Strong independent Board leadership.
-In recognition of his leadership and skills, the independent Directors re-elected Peter L. Barnes as the independent Lead Director for an additional one-year term. - Transparency to stockholders.
-We include voluntary disclosures in our proxy statement on a number of topics, including stockholder engagement, the Board's role in strategy and performance metrics used to determine executive compensation. - Continually updating key governance policies.
-Over the past year, our Board has amended the Statement of Corporate Governance and the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee charters to promote best corporate governance practices.
+In recognition of his leadership and skills, the independent Directors re-elected Peter L. Barnes as the independent Lead Director, a role with robust responsibilities, for an additional one-year term. - Transparency to stockholders.
+We include voluntary disclosures in our proxy statement on a number of topics, including stockholder engagement, the Board's role in strategy and performance metrics used to determine executive compensation. - Enhanced Board self-assessment process.
+The Nominating and Corporate Governance Committee expanded the Board's self-assessment process to include individual Director interviews, in addition to written questionnaires and Committee self-assessments.